 Finally, if the stolen item exceeds $100,000 in value, is a law enforcement semitrailer, or disrupts interstate commerce involving cargo exceeding $50,000 in value, it bumps up to a First Degree felony.
 Naturally, the maximum punishment rises as well, including a 30-year prison sentence and a $10,000 fine.

 If you have been accused of grand theft, it is imperative that you have a strong legal defense.
-At Aiken, O’Halloran and Foley, our experienced team will work aggressively to ensure the best outcomes for you.
-Contact us today in Cape Coral, Fort Myers, Punta Gorda or Sarasota for a free initial consultation.
+At the Robert Foley Law Firm, our experienced team will work aggressively to ensure the best outcomes for you.
+Contact us today in Fort Myers or Punta Gorda for a free initial consultation.